 Get a Lawyer

 You may be tempted to deal with wrongful termination all by yourself, but it is not a wise idea.
-The legal system can be complicated to navigate without a professional, and this is why you will need a lawyer.
+The legal system can be complicated to navigate without a professional, and this is why, whether you have been terminated in California or elsewhere, you will need a lawyer.
 A lawyer will make sure that you are well organized and that you have all the information you need to prove your case.
-They can also call in favors to make your case heard earlier to fasten justice for you.
+They can also call in favors to make your case heard earlier to hasten justice for you.

 Proving wrongful termination is not easy.
 However, with the tips above and the help of a good lawyer, it should not be that hard.
 Employees who are wrongfully terminated must seek justice to teach employers how to be more responsible and fair.